Kim Do-heon: International career

 Kim played as a main playmaker for the national under-23 team in 2004 Summer Olympics, 2002 and 2006 Asian Games, whereas he was criticised for his unstable performance in senior team.
-It was his biggest desire to play in the FIFA World Cup, but he finally couldn't appear in a World Cup match.
+It was his biggest desire to play in the FIFA World Cup, but he finally could not appear in a World Cup match.
 While he was a member of South Korea's squad for the 2006 FIFA World Cup, he had to watch his team's matches on the bench.

 On 14 June 2008, Kim accomplished his first international hat-trick in a World Cup qualifier against Turkmenistan.

 Personal life

-Kim is married to Jung Hye-Won, who gave birth to their son on 12 August 2008.
+Kim is married to Jung Hye-won, who gave birth to their son on 12 August 2008.
 He delayed his return to Korea to visit his son for the first time, in order to participate in the opening games of the 2008–09 Premier League season.